tkravichandran/dealroom_assignment/assignment_1_and_3_documentation.markdown

 - Slow processing (>5s only to open a file) mainly due to avoiding "DDOS Protection"
-- Sometimes not all values are scraped as "try excepts" are not made for every single output extracted, but for a group of outputs (but this could be done).
+- Got blocked while scraping approximately 140 companies.

 - There is variation in g2-product-websites accessed.
 Current script is able to handle many variations but not all.
 Program will continue but we might be missing some data.
 (Example, Company Alan gives not much additional data as the site Xpath is considerable different.)

-- Got blocked while scraping approximately 140 companies.
+- In cases with Language,Seller locations Alternatives, there seems to be more variation in the website which needs to be taken into account.

 **Salient features**
-- Able to extract alternatives and pricing when available
+- Able to extract alternatives and pricing when available.
 - Exceptions handled to keep the script going on.

-<div class="fw-semibold c-midnight-100 word-break-word">Woliba</div>
+- Using different `userAgent`'s to misdirect `g2`

 **Verbose Print output for checking**

 ``` python